Marketing Communication | Bachelor of Arts (German-taught)

-Non-profit and sociomarketing (BA Marketing communication) is the one for you.
+Then this specialisation in non-profit and socio-marketing is the one for you.

 Today’s society faces enormous social and ecological challenges.
-Charitable non-profit and non-governmental organisations (NGOs) as well as state institutions stand up for preventing undesirable developments or effecting a positive change for individuals or society at large.
+Charitable, non-profit and non-governmental organisations (NGOs), as well as, state institutions aim to prevent undesirable developments or to create positive change for individuals and society at large.

-You will design non-commercial and impact-orientated marketing concepts which are used in the context of growing challenges.
+You will design non-commercial and impact-orientated marketing concepts which will be used in the context of growing challenges.
 You will learn to understand those involved in the process and their aims, in order to develop professional communication strategies.

 Your career prospects

 The officially recognised design akademie berlin offers you the perfect environment in which to develop your skills in analysis, strategic planning and creative implementation.
-In the Aufbau Haus, you can establish valuable contacts for your future during the course of your studies.
-Professors at design akademie berlin will provide you with the theoretical foundation, external lecturers from the communication industry will bring the world of work into the classroom.
+On our campus in the Aufbau Haus, you can establish valuable contacts for your future during the course of your studies.
+Professors at design akademie berlin will provide you with the theoretical foundation, while external lecturers from the communication industry will bring the professional world into the classroom.

 Collaborative work, including with students from other disciplines, promotes teamwork and interdisciplinary thinking.
-You will acquire experience in presentations and professional appearance.
-Many projects are implemented for clients from the business world - a perfect way to prepare you for entry into work.
+You will acquire experience in presentation and professional appearance.
+Many projects are implemented for clients from the business world - a perfect way to prepare you for entry into the job market.

-You can apply in writing or online and will participate in a two-stage selection process.
-In order to provide a clearer image of your existing knowledge, please fill out the written admission test.
-During the second stage, we will then invite you to a personal interview.
+To start the BA in Marketing Communication you need proof of qualification to pursue general higher education (i.e. Abitur, A-levels, high school diploma) or proof of professional qualification/experience, in accordance with Section 11 of the Berlin Higher Education Act.
+You can apply in writing or online and take part in a two-stage selection process.
+In order to provide us with a clear image of your existing knowledge, please fill out the written admissions test, which you will find on our website.
+For the second stage, we will invite you to a personal interview.

-Supervised by notable agencies, student teams from across Germany competed against one another with communication solutions and campaigns.
+Supervised by reputable agencies, student teams from across Germany competed against one another presenting communication solutions and campaigns.
 To the project

 Campaign development for designer furniture

-Students in their second specialist semester in BA Marketing Communication are called upon by the director, Wilfried Lembert, to develop a campaign for a young target group.
+Students in their second specialist semester in the BA of Marketing Communication were asked by the director, Wilfried Lembert, to develop a campaign for a young target audience.
 To the project

-It is a tradition at our university that students studying for a BA MC perform a presentation to their fellow students in the first weeks following the beginning of the semester, regarding where and how they completed their internship in the previous practical semester.
+It is a tradition at our university that students studying in this program, do a presentation for their fellow students in the first weeks of the new semester, presenting their completed internships of the previous semester.
 To the project